PtolemyLovesYou/ptolemy/README.md

 # Setup (Development)
 ## Run locally
-To run outside of Docker, you must have `uv` and `cargo` installed.
-You must also have a Postgres instance running available at `http://localhost:5432`.
+To run outside of docker, you must have:
+- `uv` and `cargo` installed
+- a postgres instance running available at `http://localhost:5432`.
 If the user credentials for the Postgres instance are different than those in `.cargo/config.toml`, you can override them by exporting them as environment variables.
+- a redis instance running available at `redis://localhost:6379/0`.
+If the credentials for the redis instance are different than those in `.cargo/config.toml`, you can override them by exporting them as environment variables.

 ```sh
 # Start API